tgen/gvm/README.md

 $ ./build.sh --init
 ```

 And everything should get built.
+The `gvm` executable should be placed
+in the `src` directory.

 ### Running

 Run

 ```
-$ build/gvm --help
+$ src/gvm --help
 ```

 to see the options available.
 Generally you're going to want to do something
 like this:

 ```
-$ build/gvm -c <path to your config.yaml> -C <chromosome to run on>
+$ src/gvm -c <path to your config.yaml> -C <chromosome to run on>
 ```

 #### The slurm script